-Fuelling requirements for long endurance events (greater than 2.5 hours) are 60-90 g of carbohydrate per hour.
-The ability to deliver such high levels of carbohydrate with minimized risk of gastrointestinal issues is crucial to performance.
-Beta Fuel can be used to meet these fuelling demands in an isotonic solution.
+Fueling requirements for long endurance events (greater than 2.5 hours) are 60-90 g of carbohydrate per hour.
+The ability to deliver such high levels of carbohydrates with minimized risk of gastrointestinal issues is crucial to performance.
+Beta Fuel can be used to meet these fueling demands in an isotonic solution.

-How does Beta Fuel fit into my overall fuelling plan?
+How does Beta Fuel fit into my overall fueling plan?